-In the fifth and the last part of the series, we are going to recommend to you some of the useful Ubuntu-related websites that you should bookmark and reference to regularly.
+In the last part of the series, we are going to recommend to you some of the useful Ubuntu-related websites that you should bookmark and reference to regularly.

 Needless to say, the best place to go for Ubuntu support is none other than the popular Ubuntu Forums.
 This is the only place where you can find all kind of advices, tips and tricks, hacks and solutions related to Ubuntu.
 If there is a Ubuntu-related problem that you can’t solve, most likely it has already been discussed in the forums.
 Simply do a search in the forums or post your question and you will receive plenty of help from the community.

 2. Ubuntu Hardware Support List

 While Ubuntu supports a wide range of devices, there are still times when you can’t get a particular hardware to work.
 The Hardware Support page shows a hardware compatibility list that you can refer to before you make any hardware purchase.
 This hardware support page is maintained by the community and anyone can add/modify the entry.

 3. Ubuntu Documentation

 It is no doubt that Ubuntu is an easy to use and user-friendly distro.
 However, if you are still having difficulties navigating around and get it to perform simple daily tasks, you can head on to Ubuntu Documentation and read about everything you need to know about Ubuntu.
 It won’t make you an expert, but at least it can help you to get started (and perhaps show your friends how geeky you are).

 Launchpad is the place for you to discover new open-source applications or retrieve source code/installation instruction for third party apps that are not found in the Ubuntu repositories.